OBOFoundry/OBOFoundry.github.io/faq/where-is-the-obo-file.md

 http://purl.obolibrary.org/obo/ro.owl (known to the obofoundry as `ro`), must have at least the product `ro.owl`.

-Ontologies can OPTIONALLY produce an OBO-Format file.
-This is conventionally the same IRI as the owl, but with `.owl` changed to `.obo`.
-Note that an obo product is not listed by default.
-If you produce an obo product, you should register it under the `products` field, as in the file above.
+Developers can OPTIONALLY produce ontologies in other formats.
+These are conventionally the same IRI as the owl, but with .owl changed to the relevant extension (e.g., ‘.obo’, ‘.json’).
+Note that such products are not listed by default.
+If you produce an additional format product, you should register it under the ‘products’ field in the appropriate metadata file found in this folder.

 It does not matter to us if you maintain the source for your ontology in obo or owl or some hybrid.
 You have the option of either publishing